ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 155 minutes (longest day yet).
 I watched an Illustrator tutorial for a little then starte a free online mini-bootcamp with Lambda School today.
 We reviewed Javascript and then I spent some time working on basic Javascript problems.

 **Thoughts**: I'm really liking the feeling of this online bootcamp!
 It's cool having a teacher and knowing that other people are working on the same problems.

+### Day 37: March 14th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Worked on Illustrator tutorial a little then also watched lecture from Lambda Bootcamp.
+Learned more about Javascript.

+**Thoughts**: I feel as though I am starting to get a better understanding of Javascript.

+### Day 38: March 15th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Homework 2 from Lambda School Bootcamp.

+**Thoughts**: Wasn't able to solve a few Javascript problems.
+Need to learn for loops better.